oimodeler/oimodeler/docs/source/index.rst

 .. warning::

     The software is in early development:
-        - Models : models defined in Fourier and Image plans with chromaticity and time dependence
+        - Models : in Fourier and Image plans with chromaticity and time dependence
         - Data : interferometric data only.
 No photometric or spectroscopic data.
         - Data Filters : Filtering wavelength range, and data type (VIS2DATA, VISAMP...)
         - Fitters : Implementation of a basic emcee-based fitter with plots for results